shafr/shafr.github.io/_posts/audiobooks/2018-06-05-galaxys_edge_series.md

 Books that does not involve main characters here, trying to build up universe around here.

-Like `The Imperor` book, this one tries to introduce young senator `Oren Kar` (how is his name spelled?) and Point general that was helping dark ops and other Legion forces in the end of book 6.
+Like `The Imperor` book, this one tries to introduce young senator `Orrin Kaar` and Point general that was helping dark ops and other Legion forces in the end of book 6.

 I feel like there is too much drama and "movie" like moments, deus-ex machinas, and twists just for the sake of being there.
 First books had less of those.
 Again using some weird formulas to build tension and explain plot.